ProjectSimon/libcamera/Documentation/guides/ipa.rst

 input parameter is passed by value.

-At any time after start() and before stop() (though usually only in response to an IPA call), the IPA may send data to the pipeline handler by emitting signals.
+At any time after start() and before stop() (though usually only in response to an IPA call), the IPA may send data to the pipeline handler by sending signals.
 These signals are defined in the C++ IPA interface class (which is in the generated and included header).